-- What is the scientific innovation of proposed research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - What are the unique contributions of this research?

-• Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results?
+- What is the scientific innovation of proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results? - Does the proposed project effectively address at least one the scientific areas outlined in the FOA?

-APPROPRIATENESS OF THE PROPOSED METHOD OF APPROACH
+APPROPRIATENESS OF THE PROPOSED METHOD OR APPROACH